binhnguyens/humanActivityRecognition_TutorialWorkshop/README.md

 Please download the Python Tutorial 1 folder.
 This folder is the template I used.

 Included in the folder is
-1. UCI HAR dataset
-2. Python Tutorial.ppt
+1. Python Tutorial.ppt
-3. Python_Tutorial.ipynb
+2. Python_Tutorial.ipynb

-The UCI HAR dataset folder is empty, please download it via https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and replace that folder with the downloaded item
+Please include UCI HAR dataset into the same folder as above, please download it via https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+In result, your folder should look like
+1. Python Tutorial.ppt
+2. Python_Tutorial.ipynb
+3. UCI HAR dataset

 The powerpoint is used to give foundation and understanding while the ipynb is used as the example.